 Bachelor of Science in Pharmacy

-The older BS Pharmacy that was first offered in 2005 is a 5-year competency based program.
+The 2005 BS Pharmacy program that was first offered as a 5-year competency based program.
 This program resulted from the paradigm shift in pharmacy practice from being product-centered to patient-centered, which emphasizes the specific health care roles of the pharmacist, increasing evidences of drug therapy problems and the development of international, regional and local standards of competency for the pharmacy profession.
 The additional requirement of one (1) year is necessary to prepare the students for new competencies needed, including internship, and to comply with the agreement among ASEAN and Western Pacific countries to adopt a minimum of four (4) years for professional courses to ensure acquisition of minimum entry level competencies for pharmacists.

 The revised 2018 BSP program seeks to: